I know. Baseball season is here and I’m talking about home runs. Hear me out (no pun intended). But this is important.

 9) Asking for compensation.

-To accompany #8, ask and expect compensation for your time.
+To accompany #8, ask and expect compensation for your time in a tactful and reasonable way.
 You’ll find it adds value to your needs and career.
 To an employer, getting paid for your training, consulting, or coaching shows you’re serious about your career.
 Sometimes an employer hesitates, thinking you may leave if consulting or coaching takes off.
 Then again, it may not be their business to know you are getting paid for it or achieving success at it.
 It is common for people to have side hustles, part-time jobs, or interests outside of work.
 You have a valuable skill, and people should compensate you for your time.

 10) Promoting yourself.